quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 </q-popup-edit>
 ```

-For more details information on the usage, please read [QPopupEdit](/vue-components/popup-edit)'s page.
+For more detailed information on the usage, please read [QPopupEdit](/vue-components/popup-edit)'s page.

 #### QLayout